ricardoquesada/unijoysticle2/README.md

 - (3): Right and Middle mouse buttons not supported in C64.
 - (4): Based on [CrystalCT 5 buttons joystick][crystalct/5plusbuttonsJoystick], [video][5_buttons_video]

-Unijoysticle 2 allows you to use modern Bluetooth gamepads, e.g DualSense gamepad, in retro computers like the Commodore 64, Amiga and AtariST.
+Unijoysticle 2 allows you to use modern Bluetooth gamepads.
+E.g. DualSense controller in retro computers like the Commodore 64, Amiga and AtariST.

 It also supports mice (for Amiga / AtariST only).